-Episode #66: Our Tale Such As It Has Been Told, Ver.2
+Episode #66: Our Tale, Such As It Has Been Told, Part II

 Flick of the TailAfter the departure of Imam Renn min Zann from their home, the Orphans headed to the docks to look for sources of income.
 They encountered two of their acquaintances, Khalid and Babazedeh in a scuffle.
 Separating the two, it was revealed that Babazedeh had acquired a magnificent sapphire-scaled talking fish, only for Khalid to take it from him and through it down a well.
 The Orphans descended into the well and investigated the passageways, discovering an entrance into an abandoned bathhouse, owned by the merchant, Yodfah.
 Eventually, they found the fish, in a bowl owned by a mysterious old crone who had taken up residence in the bathhouse.
 The crone only spoke Midani backwards, making communication difficult, but eventually, after performing some grooming tasks for her, the Orphans took possession of the fish.

 However, Faruq found himself magically charmed by the fish, and absconded with it, heading towards the docks.
 Before his siblings could stop him, he flung the fish into the river.
 It turned into a beautiful mermaid, and thanked the young sha’ir for his service (charm, notwithstanding).
 Babazedeh felt cheated, however, and brought the matter before a qadi.
 Fortunately, Fate was smiling upon the Orphans, for the qadi in question was Yunnus, another one of “Auntie’s Boys.”
 He managed to make legal matters easier for them than they might otherwise have been, but there was still a fine to be paid.